Dowell-Lab/srworkshop/projectB/day09/worksheets/01_bedtools_worksheet.md

 - Here is the bedtools documentation for <code>jaccard</code>: https://bedtools.readthedocs.io/en/latest/content/tools/jaccard.html

-- Write a bedtools jaccard command to calculate the jaccard index for your p53 peaks intersecting with genes for the DMSO-treated samples.
-This outputs a simple text file, not a bed file, so when you pipe the output to a file, give it a .txt extension.
+:yellow_circle: Write a bedtools jaccard command to calculate the jaccard index for your p53 peaks intersecting with genes for the DMSO-treated samples.
+- This outputs a simple text file, not a bed file, so when you pipe the output to a file, give it a .txt extension.
-- Once you run the script again, look at this file.
-Use the bedtools jaccard documentation to understand the output.
+- Look at your output file.
+Use the bedtools jaccard documentation to understand it.

-- Now, do the same calculation using peaks called in the experimental (Nutlin-treated) samples.
+:yellow_circle: Now, do the same calculation using peaks called in the experimental (Nutlin-treated) samples.

-- Write a bedtools shuffle command to randomize the locations of your p53 peaks in the experimental (Nutlin-treated) samples.
+:yellow_circle: Write a bedtools shuffle command to randomize the locations of your p53 peaks in the experimental (Nutlin-treated) samples.

-- Write another bedtools jaccard command to calculate the jaccard index between your shuffled peaks and genes.
+:yellow_circle: Write another bedtools jaccard command to calculate the jaccard index between your shuffled peaks and genes.
   - HINT: The shuffled file needs to be sorted before it can be used.
 The bedtools jaccard documentation tells you the bash command you need to sort it
 - Compare your three jaccard output files.
 Which intersection has a higher jaccard index?
 When you run the script again, the peaks are shuffled differently.
 How does that change the output?